Battle of Narva (1700): Preparations

-On 19 (OS) or 30 (NS) November 1700 (20 November in the Swedish transitional calendar), Charles XII positioned his 10,500 men (another 2,000 men were garrisoned in the city and would take part in the battle at a later stage) opposite the besieging Russian army of about 34,000 to 40,000 troops.
+On 19 (OS), 20 (S.S.) or 30 (NS) November 1700, Charles XII positioned his 10,500 men (another 2,000 men were garrisoned in the city and would take part in the battle at a later stage) opposite the besieging Russian army of about 34,000 to 40,000 troops.

 The Swedes approached the Russian army at 10 a.m. and began to prepare for an attack.
-Charles and his generals examined the Russian position, the soldiers stored the fascines to overcome the ditches, surrounding it.
-De Croy was concerned about the small size of the Swedish army and suspected that this was only the vanguard of the main forces.
-Sheremetev proposed to lead the army out of the entrenchment in the field and attack the Swedes, but was not supported by other generals.
-De Croy decided to leave the army stretched for 4 mi and sandwiched between two rows of ramparts.
+Charles and his generals examined the Russian position, and the soldiers stored the fascines to overcome the ditches surrounding it.
+De Croÿ was concerned about the small size of the Swedish army and suspected that this was only the vanguard of the main forces.
+Sheremetev proposed to lead the army out of the entrenchment in the field and attack the Swedes but was not supported by other generals.
+De Croÿ decided to leave the army stretched for 4 mi and sandwiched between two rows of ramparts.
 The space between the ramparts was uneven: about 1200 m on the right Russian flank, about 250 m in the center, and on the left flank – only 60–100 m.
 There were many barracks for soldiers between the ramparts, which made it difficult to maneuver.

 In the center of the Russian position was the Goldenhof Hill, fenced on all sides by barracks and sharpened stakes (the chevaux de frise) and adapted to all-around defence.
 Charles divided his infantry into two parts and directed them to the north and south of the Goldenhof Hill.
 On the right (southern) flank were 11 "field" battalions under the command of Vellingk.
-On the left (northern) flank were 10 "field" battalions under the command of Rehnskiöld, including small column of two battalions under the command of Magnus Stenbock, where was Charles himself.
+On the left (northern) flank were 10 "field" battalions under the command of Rehnskiöld, including a small column of two battalions under the command of Magnus Stenbock, where Charles was himself.
 Grenadiers with fascines marched in the vanguard of the infantry columns.
 The Swedish cavalry (≈4,300 men) covered the flanks of the infantry and had to prevent Russian attempts to exit the fortifications.
 The Swedish artillery (37 guns at all), located on a small rise, bombarded the places planned for the attack.

 The exact battle order of the Russian army is unknown – Russian documents are not preserved, and the Swedish data are contradictory.
 It is known that the "division" (general'stvo) of Trubetskoy was located in the center.
-It was the weakest part of the three main divisions: there was only two "regular" infantry regiments, and they were even worse drilled than the rest – they were formed as late as August 1700, and in September Trubetskoy already marched to Narva.
-Trubetskoy also had four weak regiments of local streltsy from Novgorod and Pskov garrisons and, may be, there was two regular infantry regiments temporarily separated from other divisions.
+It was the weakest part of the three main divisions: there were only two "regular" infantry regiments, and they were even worse drilled than the rest – they were formed as late as August 1700, and in September, Trubetskoy already marched to Narva.
+Trubetskoy also had four weak regiments of local streltsy from Novgorod and Pskov garrisons and, may be, there were two regular infantry regiments temporarily separated from other divisions.